-Following the closure of the Residential mortgage-backed securities (RMBS) peripheral primary market in 2008/2009, this class of assets ceased to be transacted in normal conditions on the secondary market during 2011.
+Following the closure of the Residential Mortgage-Backed Securities (RMBS) peripheral primary market in 2008/2009, this class of assets ceased to be transacted in normal conditions on the secondary market during 2011.
 This phenomenon became explicitly clear after the second quarter of the year, when prices were no longer readily and regularly available.
 In this regard, and in line with paragraph AG71 of standard IAS 39, issues from the RMBS ceased to objectively qualify as being listed on an active market.
 Furthermore, in line with paragraphs 50 E) and F) of standard IAS 39, the Group, which had the capacity and intention of holding these assets in the foreseeable future or until maturity, reclassified them, transferring them from the category of Assets available for sale to the category of Loans to clients as of 1 July 2011, as shown in the following table:

-On the trai nsfer date ifer date Dece mber 2011 December 2012 Acquisition value Balance Sheet value Fair Value Reserve Value of future cash flows ^{a)} Effective rate b) Market value ^{c)} Variation in fair value reserve between 01/07 and 31/12 ^{d)} Market value ^{c) e)} Variation in fair value reserve ^{d) e)} Financial assets available for sale 141,499,455 132,512,478 (9,316,514) 201,040,279 5.28% 119,426,04 4 (10,856,443) 79,064,312 11,430,043 b) The effective rate was calculated based on the forward rates arising from the profitability curve on the transfer date; the maturity considered is the minimum between the call date, when applicable, and the maturity date of the asset.

-^{a)} Total amounts of capital and interest, not discounted; future interest calculated based on the forward rates arising from the profitability curve on the transfer date.
+On the transfer date December 2012 December 2013 Acquisition value Balance sheet value Fair value reserve Value of future cash flows a) Effective rate b) Market value c) e) Fair Value Reserve d) e) Market value c) e) Fair value reserve d) e) Financial assets available for sale 141,499,455 132,512,478 (9,316,514) 201,040,279 5.28% 79,064,312 11,430,043 66,622,243 3,731,459 a) Total amounts of capital and interest, not discounted; future interest calculated based on the forward rates arising from the profitability curve on the transfer date.